Natural Language Based APIs

 chain = create_extraction_chain(llm, schema, encoder_or_encoder_class="json")

-chain.run("I want to buy tickets for a baseball game in LA area under $100")["data"]
+chain.invoke("I want to buy tickets for a baseball game in LA area under $100")["data"]

 {'action': {'sport': 'baseball',